santidrj/IML-Lab/W1/README.md

 Also, if you want to execute a particular algorithm for a particular dataset you can run any of the scripts in this folder in the same way as in the above example.

-It is worth noting that for the OPTICS and Fuzzy C-Means algorithms the execution time is considerably high due to the Connect-4 dataset, which is very large.
+It is worth noting that for the Pen-Based and Connect-4 datasets the execution time is considerably high due to their sizes, specially for the latter.

 All these scripts generate several output files such as plots and validation results that are stored in the `figures` and `validation` folders respectively.